Benchmarks

 Submatch (lexer generators)

 These benchmarks contain regular expressions with submatch markers that are compiled to C code by a lexer generator, and further compiled to native code by a C compiler (GCC and Clang).
 Compilation happens ahead of time, so it is not included in the run time.
-The currently supported generators are ragel, kleenex and re2c TDFA(0), TDFA(1) and sta-DFA algorithms (no flex, as it does not support submatch extraction).
+The currently supported generators are ragel and re2c (no flex, as it does not support submatch extraction).
 Regular expressions used in the benchmarks can be divided in two categories:

 • real-world regular expressions (parsers for HTTP message headers, URI, email addresses, etc.) ranging from large to small, mostly unambiguous